Chapter 5 of the book I

 When fulfilling his purpose, several ‘diversions’ came along the way.
-But Jesus remained focus to his objective.
+But Jesus remained focused on his objective.
 Below are examples recorded in the Bible

 Diversion 1: JESUS is King and will soon be the political head of Israel.
-But this will not take place any time soon (it may not even happen in our lifetime); His first and immediate goal is to bring salvation to the Jews and the rest of human race.
-So when Satan offered him kingdom during His 40 day fast, Jesus was not affected.
+But this will not take place any time soon (it may not even happen in our lifetime); His first and immediate goal is to bring salvation to the Jews and the rest of the human race.
+So when Satan offered him kingdom during His 40-day fast, Jesus did not fall for it.

-Diversion 2: After JESUS fed a large crowd, the free food tickle the mind of the Jews then, and they wanted to proclaim Him king by force and declare independence from Rome.
-But Jesus did not allow this to sidetracked him from his real goal.
+Diversion 2: After JESUS fed a large crowd, the free food tickled the mind of the Jews then.
+As a consequence, they wanted to proclaim Him king by force and declare independence from Rome.
+But Jesus did not allow this to sidetrack him from his first goal.

 Face your fear.